joaoalcdev/start-redirect/README.md

 ## 💻 Project Desc

-[Start - English Academy](https://www.erikagondim.com.br/) is a project that teaches a revolutionary method for learning English.
+[Start - English Academy | Redirect](https://startenglishacademy.com.br/) is a project that teaches a revolutionary method for learning English.
 Project designed to redirect people who enter the domain.

 The project was developed by [João Alcântara](https://github.com/joaoalcdev).